What is an episiotomy?

 - Use medication such as Tucks Medicated Pads.

 - Use a personal lubricant such as KY Jelly when you resume sexual intercourse.

-What if I want to avoid having an episitomy?
+What if I want to avoid having an episiotomy?

-Clearly state in your birth plan that you do not want an episiotomy unless absolutely necessary.
+In your birth plan clearly state that you do not want an episiotomy unless absolutely necessary.
 Also, discuss the issue with your health care provider during routine prenatal care.

 Compiled using information from the following sources:

 William’s Obstetrics Twenty-Second Ed.
 Cunningham, F. Gary, et al, Ch.
 17.

 Danforth’s Obstetrics and Gynecology Ninth Ed.
 Scott, James R., et al, Ch.
 2.